ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 The CloudFlare also can give you CDN, SSL and HTTP/2 support, but there’s something KeyCDN can but CloudFlare free plan cannot:

-+ Cache HTML page
++ **Cache HTML page**, that means all the HTML page on CloudFlare is not cacheable and the request will bypass your origin server.
 + Use custom SSL certificate, including **EV certificate**.
 + Use CNAME and doesn’t need to change NS server.
-+ Raw log forwarding in real time (CloudFlare has 24 hours delay for free plan)
++ Raw log forwarding in **real time** (CloudFlare has 24 hours delay for free plan)
 + Clear Cache by Tag

 However, KeyCDN is not a free service but a pay-as-you-go service, KeyCDN is a affordable choice.
+And CloudFlare is also a very good DNS provider, you can still use it.

 = Requirements =